 Flat rack shipping container sizes

 Flat rack containers don’t have walls on the longer ends, and have no roof.
-This container is perfect for items that need to be loaded from the top or sides, due to their shape or size.
+This container makes it easy to load items of awkward sizes, or to load from the top.
 Once cargo has been loaded, strong lashing rings are wrapped around the container, securing the load tightly, and preventing anything from moving.

 At present, newer flat racks can carry loads of between 40,000 and 50,000 kilograms!
 That’s pretty impressive, don’t you think?
 With a flat rack container, stacking is not possible due to the open top.